Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 effort to hand-off the inquiry to the **Primary** [SRE] as quickly and politely as practical.

-What does it mean for a platform of first contact to be *supported*?
-It means there is an *assurance* that the platform is being *monitored* by developers.
+What does it mean for a platform to be *supported*?
+It means there is an *assurance* that it is being *monitored* by the [SRE] **Primary**.
 In addition, supported platforms are encouraged and promoted in any documentation where support processes are described.

 Balancing the priorites of user accessibility with developer productivity involves a compromise on the number of platforms a team can make an assurance to monitor.
 However, the approved platforms should be periodically reevaluated.
-If there is some platform which seems to be gaining popularity among users, it could be added to the list of supported platforms.
+If there is some platform which seems to be gaining popularity among users, it may make sense to include it as a supported platforms.

 ## Response Time and Response vs. Resolution

 It is important to distinguish between *response* and *resolution* of [SRE] incidents.
 A key goal in this process is to ensure that customer inquiries do not go unanswered.
-However, *responding* to a customer inquiry does not necessarily mean *resolving* it.
-Sometimes, the only response possible is to acknowledge a customer's inquiry and let them know that the resources to address it will be allocated as soon as practical.
-In many cases, an *immediate* response to acknowledge even just the receipt of a customer's inquiry with no progress towards actual resolution goes a long way towards creating the goodwill necessary to negotiate the time to respond more fully.
+However, *responding* to an [SRE] inquiry does not necessarily mean *resolving* it.
+Sometimes, the only response possible is to acknowledge the inquiry and let the user know that the resources to address it will be allocated as soon as practical.
+In many cases, an *immediate* response to acknowledge even just the receipt of a user's inquiry with no progress towards actual resolution goes a long way towards creating the goodwill necessary to negotiate the time to respond more fully.